sqlitebrowser/sqlitebrowser/README.md

 * http://nightlies.sqlitebrowser.org/win64/

-**Note** - If for some reason the standard Windows release doesn't work for you (eg it gives an error), try the nightly build.
+**Note** - If for some reason the standard Windows release doesn't work for you (eg it gives an error), try a nightly build.
 They often fix bugs reported after the last release. :D

 ## MacOS X